ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

 ### The `customthread.pas` of assigning a student ID to each name

-This file define the implementation of a custom thread based on `TThread`.
+This file defines the implementation of a custom thread based on `TThread`.

-There are imporant things to note here.
+There are important things to note here:

-1. The implementation includes a `destructor` to clean up the list used by the threads for the task.
-Lines 30, 63-69.
+1. The implementation includes a `destructor` to clean up the list used by the threads for the task (lines 30, 63-69).
-2. The thread receives an array, but only process a portion of it based on the rounding up division algorithm defined in the main block.
+2. The thread receives an array but only processes a portion of it based on the rounding-up division algorithm defined in the main block.
-3. The `FreeOnTerminate := True` as the main thread is not collecting results from this thread.
-This thread writes results into a shared variable.
-Line 47.
+3. `FreeOnTerminate := True` is set because the main thread is not collecting results from this thread.
+Instead, this thread writes results into a shared variable (line 47).
-4. The `Execute` method updates shared variables in a critical section.
-Line 79-91.
+4. The `Execute` method updates shared variables within a critical section (lines 79-91).

 ```pascal linenums="1"  hl_lines="47 30 63-69 79-91"
 unit CustomThread;